aaron-grau/curic/javascript/projects/mail/README.md

 Test that clicking on your sidebar items:
 * Changes the hash fragment in the URL.
 * Doesn't make a new request.
-You can do this easily by setting avariable in the console in the Dev Tools.
+You can do this easily by setting a variable in the console in the Dev Tools.
 If it is still defined after clicking the sidebar element, you have not made a new request.